Admission and application

 - You will be granted unconditional admission, which means that you can enrol in the study programme.

-- Your previous education will need to be assessed by the Admissions Committee, which means that you will need to proceed to Step 5.
+- Your previous education needs to be assessed by the Admissions Committee, which means that you will need to proceed to Step 5.

 Step 5: Complete the digital questionnaire (but only if your previous education needs to be checked by the Admissions Committee)

-If your previous education needs to be assessed by the Admissions Committee, you will receive login details for a digital questionnaire at the email address that you provided in Studielink.
-You will need to log in to the questionnaire, and once you have completed it you will need to upload the requested documents.
-Please make sure that you complete the questionnaire and upload the documents as soon as possible after you have received this login information.
+If your previous education needs to be assessed by the Admissions Committee, you will receive login details for a digital questionnaire, OSIRIS Application, at the email address that you provided in Studielink.
+You will need to log in to the questionnaire.
+You have 56 days to upload your documents and submit a complete application.
+If you have not submitted your application after this period, it will be automatically cancelled.
+Please note that if you apply close to the deadline, you will have fewer than 56 days.
 Your application for admission will then be processed.
-The outcome of this step may be one of the following:
+There are three possible outcomes:

-- You will be granted conditional admission: your admission decision contains the conditions that you will need to fulfil before definitive admission can be granted.
-You will then be able to enrol in the study programme.
+- You will be conditionally admitted: your admission decision contains the conditions that you will need to fulfil before you will be able to enrol in the study programme.

-- You will not be granted admission: your application will then be withdrawn from Studielink.
-You will receive further details by mail about why your application was rejected.
+- You will not be admitted: your application will then be withdrawn from Studielink.
+You will receive further details by email about why your application was rejected.

-The details of this outcome will be forwarded to the email address that you provided in Studielink.
+The details of this outcome will be sent to the email address that you provided in Studielink.

 Links

-In order to apply you must first make sure you meet the admission requirements of the Bachelor's programme you would like to apply for.
-The application procedure then consists of two steps: first, creating an enrolment application in Studielink, then uploading documents in OSIRIS Application.
+You must first make sure you meet the admission requirements of the Bachelor's programme you would like to apply for.
+The application procedure then consists of two steps: first, submitting an enrolment application in Studielink, then uploading documents in OSIRIS Application.

 Steps

-Step 1: Create an enrolment application in Studielink
+Step 1: Submit an enrolment application in Studielink

 Step 2: Upload documents in OSIRIS Application

-After you have created an enrolment application in Studielink, you will receive an email with personal login details for OSIRIS Application.
+After you have submitted an enrolment application in Studielink, you will receive an email with personal login details for OSIRIS Application.
 You have 56 days to upload your documents and submit a complete application.
-After this period, if you have not submitted your application, it will be automatically cancelled.
+If you have not submitted your application after this period, it will be automatically cancelled.
+Please note that if you apply close to the deadline, you will have fewer than 56 days.

 You will be asked to upload the following documents: